 With classes offered primarily in the evening and on weekends, the health care MBA program is ideal for those who wish to continue working while pursuing a graduate degree on a part-time basis.
-More than 70 percent of students in the health care MBA program work full time in the health care industry (see the listing of "Present Employers" for more information).
+More than 70 percent of students in the health care MBA program work full time in the health care industry.